hail-is/hail/infra/README.md

 - Create a service account for Terraform with Owner role.
 We use service account name `terraform`.
 Create a JSON service account key and place it in `$HOME/.hail/terraform_sa_key.json`.

+FIXME this command wouldn't work for me:

+gcloud projects add-iam-policy-binding hail-vdc --member='serviceAccount:terraform@<project-id>.iam.gserviceaccount.com' --role='roles/owner'

+and I had to add owner in the console.

   ```
   gcloud iam service-accounts create terraform --display-name="Terraform Account"